 Bacardi rum and vodka at FBM Distillery in Toronto

 Canadian Mist in Collingwood, Ontario

 Meaghers in Montreal (owned by Corby)

 There are some smaller distilleries including Kittling Ridge (Ontario), Glenora (Nova Scotia), Highwood (Alberta), Iceberg Corp.
 (Newfoundland).
 Then there’s a handful of micro-distilleries like Still Waters.
 Magnotta Winery in Ontario, Prince Edward Distillery in PEI and Okanagan Spirits in British Columbia.

-These ghosts of temperance laws are a significant reason why white spirits, sugar laden liqueurs and malt beverages have become so popular.
+These ghosts of temperance laws are a significant reason why white spirits, sugar-laden liqueurs and malt beverages have become so popular.
 Unless a distiller is independently wealthy, it is near impossible to start a distillery without producing a product that can be sold immediately.
-Flavourless white spirits and sweet liqueurs meet this criteria, but they also attract (or target) young and underage drinkers, leading to binge drinking.
+Flavourless white spirits and sweet liqueurs meet these criteria, but they also attract (or target) young and underage drinkers, leading to binge drinking.

 Even though governments are loathed to take responsibility for poorly written laws, they should really look at the causality of their legislation.
 The “grand experiment” of prohibition was proven to be a failure but many of the temperance influenced laws are still enforced 80 years after the fact.